Leonardo-de-Requesens/web/content/posts/2024-02-20-Doing-a-TUI-with-bubbletea.md

 - Cons
 	- You need to have `ffprobe` to work, which is not much to be honest

+-> Absolutely ignore mvk since reading the mp4 specification what hard enough.
 # Step 2: just call `ffprobe` man
-This step was really fast, removed some parts that I really don't need, call the "already invented wheel" and this is the test:
+This step was really fast, removed some parts that I really don't need, call the "already invented wheel" and this is the comparison:
 ```bash
 $ time ./goDuration
 Total duration: 4h12m17s